Viana (footballer)

 José Roberto Viana dos Santos (born 4 May 1956), simply known as Viana, is a Brazilian former professional footballer and manager who played as a midfielder.

-Career
+Playing career

 Since he had a baby tooth in São Paulo's youth categories, Viana was a multi-champion, being part of the Brazilian champion squad in 1977 and the state champion squad in 1980.
 Loaned to Botafogo de Paraíba in 1976, he also won the Paraíba state title.
 He also had successful spells at Comercial-MS and São Bento.

 Managerial career

 Viana went to Japan to work as a technical assistant, and for 4 years coached the Fujieda Meisei High School team in Shizuoka.
 Returned to Brazil to coach Comercial-MS during the Copa João Havelange Group Green and White, and later became the first champion coach with CENE.
 He also worked at FFMS and later trained AA Moreninhas and Paulistano de São Roque.
 He currently owns a football school in the city of Campo Grande.